Saturday Night Wrist: Break and later sessions

-Continuation on production

 In early 2006, all previously recorded vocals were scrapped and the band started working on the album again with longtime friend Shaun Lopez (of Far and the Revolution Smile) acting as producer.
 The album was edited by Ryan Gorman.
 Finally, with all recording finished in April 2006, the album was mixed by Ryan Williams.

 The album featured musical contributions from Annie Hardy of Giant Drag and Serj Tankian of System of a Down; the latter also contributed to the writing of one song, "Mein".

 Carpenter stated in interviews that a significant portion of the songs were based on ideas by Moreno and that "Pink Cellphone", minus Hardy's vocals, was "all Chino".
 In fact, Moreno plays second guitar on many of the songs, including "Hole in the Earth", "Beware", "Cherry Waves", "U,U,D,D,L,R,L,R,A,B,Select,Start", "Xerces" and "Rivière".
 However, Moreno stated that "Rats!Rats!Rats!" was "all Stephen".
 Carpenter wrote and recorded all guitar parts on "Rapture", "Rats!Rats!Rats!" and "Kimdracula", but also played guitar and wrote guitar parts for all songs except "U,U,D,D,L,R,L,R,A,B,Select,Start", where he played drums and Moreno played guitar.
 The title for the latter song was a reference to the Konami Code, a famous video game cheat code.

 The writing and recording process of Saturday Night Wrist was fraught and placed strain on the relationships within the band.
 Moreno stated that making it was "a seriously unhealthy experience", and that it "dragged on without much direction".
 Following its creation, after leaving to work on Team Sleep, he stated that he "wasn't sure if [he] was going to return".